What exactly is intellectual property (IP)?

 According to the UK Gov.uk website, “Intellectual property is something unique that you physically create – an idea alone is not intellectual property.
 For example, an idea for a book is not intellectual property, but the words you’ve written are.”

-So how do you know what actually constitutes IP ownership?
+How do you know what actually constitutes IP ownership?
 If you created it, bought the rights for it, or have a brand that could be a trademark, you could own IP.

-So what types of IP are there?
+What types of IP are there?
 According to the World Intellectual Property Office (WIPO), there are 5 types:

 - Copyright: the rights that creators have over their literary and artistic works (such as books, paintings, film, sculpture, computer programs).